Jay Allen, Esq.

 Jay brings that depth to Mesa Estate Planning as Of Counsel.
 Clients benefit from his judgment on complex matters, his familiarity with how Arizona estate planning practice has evolved over nearly thirty years, and the kind of perspective that only comes from sitting across the table from families navigating genuinely difficult decisions for a very long time.

-What Jay Focuses On
+What Jay focuses on

 Jay's practice spans estate planning and business law across several areas.
 He works on wills and trust preparation, family limited partnerships and similar planning vehicles, business entity formation and transaction counseling, business succession planning including the sale of businesses, real estate transactions and leasing, contract review and drafting, and probate and trust administration.